Jim Simons: Early life and education

 James Harris Simons was born on April 25, 1938, to an American Jewish family, the only child of Marcia (née Kantor) and Matthew Simons, and raised in Brookline, Massachusetts.

-He received a bachelor's degree in mathematics from the Massachusetts Institute of Technology in 1958 and a PhD in mathematics from the University of California, Berkeley under the supervision of Bertram Kostant in 1961, at age 23.
+He received a bachelor's degree in mathematics from the Massachusetts Institute of Technology in 1958 which he completed in three years and a PhD in mathematics from the University of California, Berkeley under the supervision of Bertram Kostant in 1961, at age 23.
 After graduating from MIT, Simons traveled from Boston to Bogotá, Colombia, on a motor scooter.

 Academic and scientific career

-Simons's mathematical work primarily focused on the geometry and topology of manifolds.
+Simons's mathematical and physics work primarily focused on the geometry and topology of manifolds.
 His 1962 Berkeley PhD thesis, written under the direction of Bertram Kostant, gave a new proof of Berger's classification of the holonomy groups of Riemannian manifolds.
 He subsequently began to work with Shiing-Shen Chern on the theory of characteristic classes, eventually discovering the Chern–Simons secondary characteristic classes of 3-manifolds.
 Later, mathematical physicist Albert Schwarz discovered early topological quantum field theory, an application of the Chern–Simons form.
 It is also related to the Yang-Mills functional on 4-manifolds, and has had an effect on modern physics.
 These and other contributions to geometry and topology led to Simons becoming the 1976 recipient of the American Mathematical Society (AMS) Oswald Veblen Prize in Geometry.
 In 2014, he was elected to the U.S. National Academy of Sciences.

 In 1964, Simons worked with the National Security Agency to break codes.
 Between 1964 and 1968, he was on the research staff of the Communications Research Division of the Institute for Defense Analysis (CRD of IDA) and taught mathematics at the Massachusetts Institute of Technology and Harvard University.
 Simons also tried starting a trading company named iStar with colleagues including Richard Leibler, but was discovered by management, and the effort failed.
 After being forced to leave the IDA due to his public opposition to the Vietnam War, he joined the faculty at Stony Brook University.
 From 1968 to 1978, he chaired Stony Brook's math department.
 In 1973, IBM asked Simons to attack the block cipher Lucifer, an early but direct precursor to the Data Encryption Standard (DES).
 In 2004, Simons founded Math for America, a nonprofit organization with a mission to improve mathematics education in U.S. public schools by recruiting more highly qualified teachers.